Bidyut-Sikder/next.js/README.md

 # or
 bun dev
 ```
+## Note
+### We used dummy_data and no Async function in this project that's why it runs well on vercel.

 ## Topics
 In this section we have seen how routing(app router) works in next.js project.